Junhyunny/tas-playground/README.md

 ## Combine frontend and backend

 You can also deploy jar application combined frontend and backend.
-This is possible in a `combined-build` branch.
-First change the branch.
+This works properly only in a `combined-build` branch.
+First change the branch please.

 ```
 git checkout combined-build